Robert T. Frederick

-Major General Robert Tryon Frederick (March 14, 1907 – November 29, 1970) was a senior United States Army officer who fought in World War II.
-During the war, he commanded the 1st Special Service Force, the 1st Allied Airborne Task Force, and the 45th Infantry Division.
-He was twice awarded the Distinguished Service Cross and several other decorations.
+Major General Robert Tryon Frederick (March 14, 1907 – November 29, 1970) was a senior United States Army officer.
+During World War II, he commanded the 1st Special Service Force nicknamed the "Devil's Brigade", and the 1st Allied Airborne Task Force, an ad hoc division-sized airborne formation, commanding the task force as a Brigadier General during Operation Dragoon.
+As a Major general at 37 years old from December 3, 1944, until September 1945 he commanded the 45th Infantry Division during the Western Allied invasion of Germany and the Allied-occupied Germany that followed.
+He was twice awarded the Distinguished Service Cross (United States) and was a recipient of a remarkable eight Purple Hearts received from combat during World War II.

-Biography

 Early life and military career

 Frederick was born on March 14, 1907, in San Francisco, California.
 He attended Staunton Military Academy from 1923 to 1924 and the United States Military Academy (USMA) at West Point from 1924 to 1928.
 Upon graduation from West Point, New York, he was commissioned as a second lieutenant in the Coast Artillery Corps of the United States Army.
-He graduated from the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas, in 1939.
+He graduated from the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas in 1939.